On the Autism Spectrum

 -

 Not yet.
-I will be taking a training in late April to refresh my skills on providing testing, and then I will offer evaluations.
+I am completing training to refresh my skills on providing testing, and then I will offer evaluations.